Ilana Raviv: Biography

 Itzhak and Fanya Oppenheim.
-The painter Moritz Daniel Oppenheim was her great-great-grand uncle.
+The painter Moritz Daniel Oppenheim was her great-great-granduncle.
 Ilana grew up in Israel.

 From 1980 to 1990, she lived with her family in the art capital of the world, New York, in order to study, renew herself, and broaden her artistic vision.
 During her stay, from 1980 to 1984 she studied at the Art Students League of New York.
 Among her teachers were Roberto Delamonica, Bruce Dorfman, and the American master Knox Martin.